JakubIllner/file-loader/README.md

 ### JSON document transformation:

-JSON documents from source files will be extended by runtime metadata as follows:
+JSON documents from source files will be extended by runtime metadata `document_date` and `inserted_timestamp` as follows:

 ```
 {